weasdown/starsolver/docs/frequencies/frequency_analysis.md

 We can also encode the shapes in a similar way.
 For example, the top left light blue 'L' shape in the reference board would have coefficients [3, 1, 1, 0, 0, 0, 0, 0, 0].
 We could shorten this even further by assuming that the first coefficient refers to the first column.
-This allows us to remove the extra 0s and gives a coefficient list of `[3, 1, 1]`.
+This allows us to remove the trailing 0s and gives a coefficient list of `[3, 1, 1]`.

 These lists can then be stored as a JSON.
 For example, the JSON representation of the reference board would be: